jameswilddev/trash-kit/readme.md

 SVG minified and included in the game's TypeScript global scope.
-For instance, `src/games/test-game-name/src/complex-multi-level/folder-structure/with-a-file.svg` will be available in the game's TypeScript global scope as `complexMultiLevel_folderStructure_withAFile_svg`.
+For instance, `src/games/test-game-name/src/complex-multi-level/folder-structure/with-a-file.svg` will be available in the game's TypeScript global scope as a constant called `complexMultiLevel_folderStructure_withAFile_svg`, of a type called `ComplexMultiLevel_folderStructure_withAFile_svg`.

+Additionally, a type is generated called `AnySvg`, which is the union of all of the types generated to represent SVG files.

 #### `dist/{game-name}.zip`